-To win Heineken Cup; best odds bold; Place: Win Only.
+To win European Champions Cup; best odds bold; Each-Way Place Terms: 1/3 odds 1,2.

 It is not just the Internationals, Six Nations, Premiership and World Cup matches that attract all the rugby betting odds volume.
 Throughout the year, serious amounts are wagered on the relatively low profile rugby matches too.